Protein synthesis, turnover, and homeostasis in human induced pluripotent stem cell models

 How do cells in the body communicate through secreted RNAs and proteins?In recent work, we have mapped secreted non-coding RNAs from multiple cell types derived from human iPSCs (cardiomyocytes, endothelial cells, fibroblasts) that may function in intercellular communications and that may be harnessed as a quantitative metric to assess the differentiation status and purity of hPSC-derived cardiac cells.
-Future work will develop this approach to model longitudinal changes in cellular communication networks under stress and disease using computational, single-cell, and proteomics strategies.
+In ongoing work, we are leveraging this approach to model the longitudinal changes in cellular communication networks under stress and disease using a combination of computational modeling and proteomics strategies.

-Work in the laboratory is funded by a federal NIH/NHLBI R00 award, NIH Common Funds R03 award, as well as institutional funding from the University of Colorado School of Medicine and the Consortium for Fibrosis Research & Translation.
-We have fully funded positions available.
-Inquire if you are interested in joining our team!
+Work in the laboratory is supported by funding from an NIH/NHLBI R00 award, NIH/OD R03 award, as well as the University of Colorado Consortium for Fibrosis Research & Translation.